-For using Oracle RAC Fast Application Notification, the simplefan.jar file must be present in the classpath, and either the ons.jar file must be present in the classpath or an Oracle Notification Services (ONS) client must be installed and running in the client system.
+For using Oracle RAC Fast Application Notification, the simplefan.jar file must be present in the CLASSPATH, and either the ons.jar file must be present in the CLASSPATH or an Oracle Notification Services (ONS) client must be installed and running in the client system.

-Overview of Oracle RAC Fast Application Notification
+B.1 Overview of Oracle RAC Fast Application Notification

 The Oracle RAC Fast Application Notification (FAN) feature provides a simplified API for accessing FAN events through a callback mechanism.
-This mechanism enables application code to receive a callback when a FAN event occurs.
+This mechanism enables third-party drivers, connection pools, and containers to subscribe, receive and process FAN events.
 These APIs are referred to as Oracle RAC FAN APIs in this appendix.

 The Oracle RAC FAN APIs provide FAN event notification for developing more responsive applications that can take full advantage of Oracle Database HA features.
-If you do not want to use Universal Connection Pool, but want to work with FAN events implementing your own connection cache, then you should use Oracle RAC Fast Application Notification.
+If you do not want to use Universal Connection Pool, but want to work with FAN events implementing your own connection pool, then you should use Oracle RAC Fast Application Notification.

-- If you do not want to implement your own connection cache, then you should use Universal Connection Pooling to get all the advantages of Oracle RAC Fast Application Notification, along with many additional benefits.
-For more information on Universal Connection Pooling, refer to Oracle Universal Connection Pool for JDBC Developer's Guide. - Starting from Oracle Database 11g Release 2 (11.2), implicit connection cache has been deprecated, and replaced with Universal Connection Pool (UCP) for JDBC.
-Oracle recommends that you take advantage of the new architecture, which is more powerful and offers better performance.
-Refer to the following link for more information
+- If you do not want to implement your own connection pool, then you should use Oracle Universal Connection Pool to get all the advantages of Oracle RAC Fast Application Notification, along with many additional benefits. - Starting from Oracle Database 12c Release 1 (12.1), implicit connection cache (ICC) is desupported.
+Oracle recommends to use Universal Connection Pool instead.